simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 There is a fully accredited story that on the river Iro an extraordinary child was born.
 Shortly after his birth he pronounced a prophecy and then became normal.
 The prophecy proved to be the same one about the future Mongolia as was given to us by a lama in Sikhim.
 It is well remembered in Mongolia.

 The action of will used at a great distance has been remarkably developed in Mongolia.
 Quite recently one young Mongolian lama wrote a book about the path to Shambhala.
-Books about this path written by the Tashi Lama, the Abbot of Wu-t'ai-shan, a Buriat lama, are also known.
+Books about this path written by the Tashi-Lama, the Abbot of Wu-t'ai-shan, a Buriat lama, are also known.
 The aspirations of the Mongols all face in this direction.
 Many other neighboring nationalities also understand all the reality of the meaning of Shambhala.
 Some of the Mongolian lamas know a great deal.
 Whenever we asked them questions, their answers showed deep knowledge.
 But then, it is not so easy to win their confidence in spiritual matters.
 Of the monasteries close to Ulan Bator Khoto, the most far-famed is the so-called Manjushri Khit.
 From it the late Bogdo-Gegen was kidnapped.
 All places in Mongolia are enveloped in legend.

 - - - - -